 C.S.
 Lewis once commented that a language was losing its heart when more and more adjectives became mere synonyms for “good” and “bad.”
 It is tiresomely well documented in digital culture in the famous like/dislike option, where nuance is a nuisance.

 Utter the word “progressive,” and watch a subtle sneer spread across the face of the conservative.
 It also works the other way around, of course, although in that case one might also notice a slight flaring of the nostrils.
-Since I teach Medieval Philosophy, I have to spend the first class flushing the ears of my students from the knee-jerk words “bad, horrible, retrograde, backwards, etc.,” and teach them instead to hear a benign adjective that simply refers to a period of time.
+Since I teach, among other things, Medieval Philosophy, I have to spend the first class, each semester, flushing the ears of my students of the knee-jerk words “bad, horrible, retrograde, backwards, etc.” when they hear the word “medieval.”
+I have to teach 18-year-olds how to use their ears to hear a benign adjective that simply refers to a period of time.
 What Lewis feared so long ago is everywhere in contemporary discourse.
-Sloganeering often displaces conversation, and fine-tuned indignation the habit of simple listening.
+Sloganeering often displaces conversation, and fine-tuned indignation has taken the place of the habit of simply listening.

 What distinguishes human beings is the wide palette of distinctions we bring to any experience.
 We can see good in bad people, and (a somewhat easier exercise) bad in good people.
 We can distinguish between cognitive differences (true, probable, false, doubtful, implausible, etc.), moral differences (good, bad, neutral, virtuous, sinful, admirable, etc.) and “productive” differences (well-done, poorly-done, skillful, clumsy, etc.).
 Our world abounds in shades and ambiguities, and not just clarities and convictions.
 We all bristle when watching courtroom dramas on television and see a witness attempting to illustrate an equivocation or point out an obscurity, and hear the lawyer bark back: “Just answer yes or no!”